edbennett/web-novice/_episodes/02-first-apis.md

 > ## NASA aerial imagery
 >
-> Look through NASA's API documentation.
+> Look through [NASA's API documentation][nasa-api].
 Use the Earth API to retrieve an aerial
 > image of your current location.
 >
 > Try first using `curl` without any flags.
 What message do you get from `curl`?